melisphdassociation/melisphdassociation.github.io/medical_guide.md

 In addition, registration is also one of the indispensable requirements to be complied with by people from the European Union, or from countries with which Spain has signed a reciprocity agreement, in order to have the right to vote in local elections.

-Requirements: You must be of legal age, reside in the city of Barcelona and not already appear in the city’s register of residents at the user: melisphdassociation
+Requirements: You must be of legal age, reside in the city of Barcelona and not already appear in the city’s register of residents at the time of registration.
-pass:  27112023dtime of registration.

 Documents needed: